David Storer

 David Benjamin Storer (born 31 March 1968) is a former English cricketer.
 Storer was a right-handed batsman who bowled right-arm medium pace.

+Early life

 He was born in Grantham, Lincolnshire.
+He grew up in Allington, Lincolnshire, and attended Ranby House, Worksop College and Newcastle University.

+Career

 Storer made his debut for Lincolnshire in the 1987 Minor Counties Championship against Staffordshire.
 Storer played Minor counties cricket for Lincolnshire from 1987 to 1995, which included 47 Minor Counties Championship matches and 10 MCCA Knockout Trophy matches.
 He made his List A debut against Gloucestershire in the 1990 NatWest Trophy.
 He played 2 further List A matches for Lincolnshire, against Nottinghamshire in the 1991 NatWest Trophy and Glamorgan in the 1994 NatWest Trophy.
 In his 3 matches, he scored 29 runs at an average of 9.66, with a high score of 28.
 He took a single wicket with the ball, which came when against Nottinghamshire, with Storer dismissing Derek Randall for the cost of 17 runs from 5 overs.